 In addition to four months residential camp, a number of short duration training programmes are organized in Doosra Dashak

 - Follow-up of four months residential camps: During four months residential camps, Doosra Dashak’s emphasis is to make participants learn and internalize the concepts rather than on course completion.
 Therefore some curriculum items inevitably remain uncovered.
 To the extent of the availability of resources, Project Directors try to organize follow-up camps to cover the remaining curriculum.

-- Annual trainings : Two annual trainings for DD personnel take place each year – one at Mt.
-Abu (the state education department makes available the DIET building) during the rainy season and the other at Pushkar/Mamoni, Kishanganj in early spring.
-These trainings enhance the understanding and skills of the participants and also build camaraderie among staff.
+- Annual training : Annual staff training for DD personnel for organised each year.
+These training enhances the understanding of DD processes and skills of the participants and also build camaraderie among staff.
 Distinguished specialists in management, education, adolescent psychology, etc. are invited to take sessions of 2-3 days.
-The Pushkar training gives special attention to review of the work done and the understanding of processes and planning requirements of field work

-- Specialized trainings: These are organized for DD personnel depending on their needs.
-The subjects of these trainings include: • Curriculum and T/L materials; • Gender and sexuality; • Social Audit of MNREGA; • Public Hearing; • Right to Information(RTI) and Right to Education(RTE) • Continuing education; • Panchayati Raj; • Challenges before our democratic system; • Rural journalism; • Various laws relating to DD work.
+- Specialized training: These are organized for DD personnel depending on their needs.
+The subjects of these training include: • Curriculum and T/L materials; • Gender and sexuality; • Social Audit of MNREGA; • Public Hearing; • Right to Information(RTI) and Right to Education(RTE) • Continuing education; • Panchayati Raj; • Challenges before our democratic system; • Rural journalism; • Various laws relating to DD work.